JermellB/RScanBot.Gen/README.md

 Reddit comment scanning bot derived from Bot.Gen

 Features:

-Email Reports
+-Email Reports

-Scanning for any subreddits you would like.
+-Scanning for any subreddits and submissions/comments you would like.

 Run and forget kind of thing, emails you only the url's for comments and submissions that matter to you.

-Gui for windows, buggy as hell used currently for configuring data persistence.
+Gui for windows, buggy as hell used currently for configuring data persistence, alternate to this is described below.

+#todo examples

 -> Run bot by command line for now. "python Main.py"